Saccharide/healthshare/README.md

   **API 10: Creating a Patient's Ethereum Address**

-  Associcates a patients username and birthday to create a corresponding Ethereum Block Chain address
+  Links and creates an Ethereum Block Chain address to a patient's username and birthday.

 	input: (Username, Birthday)
 	output: Ethereum Address

 ### III.
 Access Granting Example
 To better illustrate and show the design of Healthshare, let us examine the following scenario.
 Say that we have our patient, Tony, who has authorized his friends Elgin and Harrison as secret share holders.
 Our system will represent Tony as the following...